renlulu/algorithms/README.md

 ## Divide and Conquer

-In computer science, divide and conquer is an algorithm design paradigm.
+Divide and conquer is an algorithm design paradigm.
 A divide-and-conquer algorithm recursively breaks down a problem into two or more sub-problems of the same or related type, until these become simple enough to be solved directly.
 The solutions to the sub-problems are then combined to give a solution to the original problem. --wikipedia

 | Problem | Leetcode Link | Solution | Description |
 |--|--|--|--|